shopsys/shopsys/docs/basic-concepts/working-with-date-time-values.md

 **Even when you need to store only the date, it should be persisted as a `DateTime` in the database.**

-> Consider following.
-User in Phoenix (UTC-7) creates an article and set the date of creation to some date.
+> Consider the following.
+User in Phoenix (UTC-7) creates an article and sets the date of creation to some date.
 > This date should be visible near the article.
 > Due to limitations of PHP, the value is in variable of the `DateTime` type with zero time (midnight).
-> Presenting such date back to the user results into date shift (one day back), because this "midnight DateTime" is converted to the display timezone.
+> Presenting such a date back to the user results into date shift (one day back), because this "midnight DateTime" is converted to the display timezone.
 > Storing the dates in the database as a DateTime type prevents it.

 ## Filling the dates programmatically

-When storing dates in different way than using application forms (e.g., from 3rd party application), it is necessary to convert them into UTC timezone.
+When storing dates in different ways than using application forms (e.g., from third party application), it is necessary to convert them into UTC timezone.
 This can be done like this:

 ```php